snakemake/snakeface/docs/getting_started/installation.rst

 setup is needed other than installing the package.
-As we add more deployment types that warrant additional configuration, or in the case of installing Snakeface as a cluster admin, you likely will want to install from the source repository (or a release) and edit the settings.yml file in the root of the repository before deploying your service.
+As we add more deployment types that warrant additional configuration, or in the case of installing Snakeface as a cluster admin, you likely will want to install from the source repository (or a release) and edit the settings.yml file in the snakemake folder before deploying your service.
 More information will be added as this is developed.
 If you are interested, you can look at :ref:`getting_started-settings`.